kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/using-openstack-cloud-controller-manager.md

 * `floating-subnet-id`
   Optional.
 The external network subnet used to create floating IP for the load balancer VIP.
 Can be overridden by the Service annotation `loadbalancer.openstack.org/floating-subnet-id`.

-* `floating-subnet-pattern`
+* `floating-subnet`
   Optional.
 A name pattern (glob or regexp if starting with `~`) for the external network subnet used to create floating IP for the load balancer VIP.
 Can be overridden by the Service annotation `loadbalancer.openstack.org/floating-subnet`.
 If multiple subnets match the first one with still available IPs is used.

-* `floating-subnet-tag`
+* `floating-subnet-tags`
   Optional.
-A tag for the external network subnet used to create floating IP for the load balancer VIP.
-Can be overridden by the Service annotation `loadbalancer.openstack.org/floating-subnet-tag`.
+Tags for the external network subnet used to create floating IP for the load balancer VIP.
+Can be overridden by the Service annotation `loadbalancer.openstack.org/floating-subnet-tags`.
 If multiple subnets match the first one with still available IPs is used.

 * `lb-method`
   The load balancing algorithm used to create the load balancer pool.
 The value can be `ROUND_ROBIN`, `LEAST_CONNECTIONS`, or `SOURCE_IP`.
 Default: `ROUND_ROBIN`